laravel/fortify/README.md

 'views' => false,
 ```

-Note that disabling views still requires you to define a `password.reset` for resetting passwords.
-This is because internally Fortify makes use of Laravel's `PasswordBroker` to send a `ResetPassword` notification to the user which makes use of this route to direct the user to the proper page to reset their password.
+> **Note:** If you choose to disable Fortify's views, you should still define a route named `password.reset` that is responsible for displaying your application's "reset password" view.
+This is necessary because Laravel's `Illuminate\Auth\Notifications\ResetPassword` notification will generate the password reset URL via the `password.reset` named route.

 ### Authentication